sc0ty/subsync/doc/install.md

 To build one, just type `snapcraft` in the project main directory.
 Thats it, no need to prepare virtualenv, installing dependencies nor building gizmo.
 Everything needed will be downloaded and built automatically.

+## Headless version
+Version without GUI will be build if there is no wxPython installed.
+You could remove corresponding line from `requirements.txt` file, or install dependencies manually.